shafransky93/Aperture-Singularity-Synthesis/README.md

 ## How to Initiate the Singularity
 1.)
 Install the essential Aperture-approved libraries: numpy, sounddevice, soundfile, gtts, and tkinter.

 2.)
+Download the GPT4ALL groovy model, feel free to try others however this one works.
+[GPT4ALL - GROOVY](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin)

+2.)
 Activate the Singularity Synthesis program, employing the Aperture-developed interface.

 3.)
 Invoke the power of your imagination by entering the desired text into the enigmatic text entry field.